 - If you feel condoms out of its place, breaking or pushing deep (in case of a female condom), stop the sex right away and either fix it or replace it with a new one

 Sexual intercourse is a natural need.
 However, one should also keep all risk factors in check.
 Use condoms every time you want to have sex.
+Always insist on using condoms, regardless of what your partner says.
 This will ensure that you don’t go through unwanted pregnancies and sexually transmitted diseases.
+Watch this quick and funny video on excuses for not using condoms.
 Stay safe and cherish every moment of intimacy with your partner without worrying about anything else.